acseker/Animal-Recognition-Website/README.md

 <img src="./images/image2.png" width="400">

+# Website Design
+Webpage file `index.html` is located in the `templates` folder if you would like to modify the webpage.

+# Training
+In order to train the network, you need to have a dataset consisting of animal images.
+A few datasets in Kaggle are utilized to train the model.
+You can do a new training using `training.ipynb`.
+Make sure the model name is `saved_model.h5` when you save the model.

-# Testing Images
+# Testing
-In order to test your custom images, you need to make a new training or [download]() the pre-trained model.
-Make sure the model name is `saved_model.h5` if you make a new training.
+In order to test your custom images, [download]() the pre-trained model.

-You can run the code by following commands:
+You can run the code by following command:

     python website.py